conterra/mapapps-4-developers/README.md

             }});
 ```

-where the targeted map.apps 3.x version should be used.
+Make sure to use the intended target map.apps 3.x version.

 To ensure that the correct bundle versions are loaded, the `app.json` for a line 3 app needs to be configured with the correct versions: